phalcon/documentation/docs/autoload.md

 $loader->register();
 ```

-In the above example, we create a new Events Manager object, attach a method to the `loader:beforeCheckPath` event, and then set it in our autoloader.
-Every time the loader loops and looks for a particular file in a specific path, the path will be printed on the screen.
+In the above example, we create a new Events Manager object, attach a method to the `loader:beforeCheckPath` event, and
+then set it in our autoloader.
+Every time the loader loops and looks for a particular file in a specific path, the path
+will be printed on the screen.

 The `getCheckedPath()` holds the path that is scanned during each iteration of the internal loop.
-Also, you can use the `getfoundPath()` method, which holds the path of the found file during the internal loop.
+You can also use the
+`getFoundPath()` method, which holds the path of the file that was loaded.
+As of 5.15, `getFoundPath()` is populated for
+every lookup strategy - class map, namespace and directory - not only for registered files.
+The `loader:pathFound` event
+also fires once per loaded file, from the point where the file is required.

-For events that can stop operation, all you will need to do is return `false` in the method that is attached to the particular event:
+For events that can stop operation, all you will need to do is return `false` in the method that is attached to the
+particular event:

 ```php
 <?php